mavaddat-javid-education/Red-DiscordBot/docs/install_linux_mac.rst

     this section.

 On distributions where Python 3.8 needs to be compiled from source, we recommend the use of pyenv.
-This simplifies the compilation process and has the added bonus of simplifying setting up Red in a virtual environment.
+This simplifies the compilation process and has the added bonus of simplifying setting up Edu in a virtual environment.

 .. prompt:: bash